sslomkowski/sslomkowski/README.md

 ### Hi, I’m @Farathey

-Bioinformatics student at the University of Gdańsk
+Biology student at the University of Gdańsk

-* Intrested in Data Science and Machine Learning, statistics, biology (mainly genetics and ecology)
+* Intrested in Data Science and Machine Learning, statistics, biology (mainly ecology and ornithology)

 * Currently learning data processing, statistics and machine learning with Tensorflow